 Editor mode is available on all plans.
-User mode is available on the Startup plan and above, and access controls are available on the Pro plan and above.
+All users can toggle between editor and user mode on the Startup Plan, and more granular access controls are available on the Pro plan and above.

 If you have more stringent data requirements, you can deploy Retool on-premises in your own VPC/VPN.
 The setup is via Docker and takes around 15 minutes to get running.

 Except for a license check that happens every 6 hours, Retool doesn't require any external data connectivity.
 Retool offers a completely airgapped version that requires no network connectivity if you require HIPAA / PCI compliance.

 Generally engineers are the ones building apps in Retool.
 But people who know SQL can pick up Retool pretty easily too.
 At this point, a good chunk of Retool users are non-technical.

 Once you’ve built a useful app in Retool, you can use it yourself or launch it to other members of your organization in user mode.
 These are often non-technical stakeholders in customer support, marketing, operations, or on the executive team.